 Plants and Animals

 In addition to the hemlock stands, the property supports red and sugar maple, American beech, yellow birch and swamp white oak.
-The extreme northern part of the reserve is dominated by red and white ash.
 Other interesting plants to look for include Indian cucumber-root, spicebush, swamp milkweed and southern arrowwood.

 Songbirds abound on the reserve as do typical forest nesting birds such as ovenbird and great horned owl.
 Additionally, the ponds and wetlands are ideally suited for waterfowl breeding.

 As one of the few mature stands in the area, the reserve’s hemlock forests also shelter a number of deer, which take shelter from the elements and give birth to their fawns.